Riverton's Reviews, Videos, & Stories

 ----------------------------------------------------------------------------------------

-5. reliable, dependable, and effective weapon.
+5. A reliable, dependable, and effective weapon.
 Whether its a rifle, muzzle loader, or bow having a reliable weapon that you know the in's and out's and can properly use effectively will be the determining factor of notching a tag.
 A lot can go into the equipment needed for your weapon so make sure you know all components and shooting the weapon comes second nature to you.
 Sites, scope, tripper, release, ammunition, arrows, and your ability to accurately place the shot is crucial in harvesting your game.
 We owe it to the species and as sportsman to ethically place shots on our game for providing for our family and friends.
 This is why our weapon come into the top 5 gear essentials for hunters.

-1. Water filtration system - Incase you are in a situation where you are out of water, having a reliable source to help filter natural water that you come across can help prevent dehydration which can easily start with minor headache and lack of energy while out hunting.
+Additional honorable mentions include; 1.
+Water filtration system - Incase you are in a situation where you are out of water, having a reliable source to help filter natural water that you come across can help prevent dehydration which can easily start with minor headache and lack of energy while out hunting.

 2. Rangefinder - To help accurately estimate distance to target for an ethical shot placement.